 You’re responsible for paying your own tuition fees.
 You can use your social work bursary for this or apply for a tuition fee loan through Student Finance England.

 If you’re receiving a bursary retainer, the organisation paying the retainer needs to complete the bursary retainer form and return it to us.

-Bursary retainer declaration form (114KB)
+Bursary retainer declaration form (PDF: 586KB)